SHOPPING CART

 This sunburst of beauty is a warm red-orange brightened by what seem to be rays of golden light streaming from its center.
 It’s dazzling anytime but we like it best as it carries the torch of summer deep into the cool, waning days of fall.
 Aka ‘Mary Poppins’, semi-cactus, 6-7”, 4-5’, from New Hampshire.
 Last offered spring 2023.
 If you’d like to be notified the next time we offer this treasure, click here to sign up for an email alert.

 The lavender-to-pink-to-white petals of this post-war beauty are decorated with a confetti of ruby speckles and flecks for a look that’s as festive as a birthday party.
 Bred by Albert Parrella, once known as the “Dahlia King of the Bronx,” formal decorative, 3-4”, 4-5’, grown for us at Sun Moon Farm in New Hampshire.
 Last offered in 2022.
-We will have it available again for spring 2024.
 If you’d like to be notified the next time we offer this treasure, click here to sign up for an email alert.

 The dark, velvety petals of this sophisticated little dahlia curl back to form an almost perfect globe, like a shimmering drop of sherry.
 Long-lasting in both the garden and bouquets, it’s stunning with our ‘Rubrum’ lilies, blue salvia, and lime-green Nicotiana langsdorfii — or all alone in a simple bud vase.
 3-4”, 4’, from Oregon.
 Last offered in 2013 and we’re not planning to offer it again.
 Sorry!